 Xerxes to Alexander

-King Xerxes was killed in 465 BC, maybe by his son Ardashir I (Artaxerxes in Greek), who succeeded him.
+April 2016 - King Xerxes was killed in 465 BC, maybe by his son Ardashir I (Artaxerxes in Greek), who succeeded him.
 Ardashir was a weak king, and a lot of the conquered countries revolted while Ardashir was king.
-It took him a long time to reconquer them.
+By this time, the rest of West Asia also had cavalry units, and it took Ardashir a long time to reconquer them.

 Ardashir, on a coin, with a Zoroastrian fire altar on the back, and his tomb.